enindu/mirrorlist/README.md

 - `-output`: Store mirrors in a file.
 This truncate any existing file.
 - `-verbose`: Display warnings and informations in terminal.

-You can see more details using `go doc` command.
+You can see more information using `go doc` command.

 ```shell
 go doc mirrorlist